 I’ve written so much about the perks of traveling to Iran and I do my best to heal at least a portion of the damage that’s been done.
 I’ve always been very keen on keeping everything real and honest.
-I believe no rational mind skips a trip to Rome because chances of getting robbed is high.
+I believe no rational mind skips a trip to Rome because chances of getting robbed are high.
 So why should they skip Iran for anything else?

 #1 The Menu

 I think every tourist would agree that Iranian cuisine has a lot to offer.
-In fact they are all a bit disappointed why it hasn’t been introduced to the world that well.
+In fact, they are all a bit disappointed why it hasn’t been introduced to the world that well.
 But everyone gets sick of a menu filled with the same dishes that all come with meat and by a big chance with rice!
 The thing is, there are a few dishes Iranians rarely cook at home.
 For instance meat or chicken Kebab.
 So when people eat out, these are usually what they ask for.
 But for a tourist who’s on the road for more than 7 days and is eating out twice a day, this can become really annoying.
-Not to mention vegetarian food is not very popular and is pretty hard to find on the menu.
+Not to mention the vegetarian food is not very popular and is pretty hard to find on the menu.

 The Kebab will always look tempting on your first day.
 Many travelers will be ordering that first.
 I don’t!
 I know that whichever restaurant that I set foot in, even in the middle of the highway, there will always be Kebab on the menu.
 So whenever I see anything a bit more different, that’s what I go for.